- Beginningyour Search

 - Renting inNEW YORK CITY

 Why?
-There's no central database of listings, landlords have difficulty communicating with sites and brokers, and apartments can be on and off the market in hours.
+There's no central database of listings, landlords have difficulty communicating with sites and agents, and apartments can be on and off the market in hours.
 Again, welcome to New York.

-Often a landlord won't tell a broker the apartment is gone until the broker calls to arrange a showing.
-Even worse, this can happen when a broker shows up and asks for the keys.
-Because a lot of individual landlords are difficult to reach, even the best brokers can't always prevent this from happening.
-But if it happens repeatedly to your broker, find a new broker!
+Often a landlord won't tell an agent the apartment is gone until the agent calls to arrange a showing.
+Even worse, this can happen when an agent shows up and asks for the keys.
+Because a lot of individual landlords are difficult to reach, even the best agents can't always prevent this from happening.
+But if it happens repeatedly to your agent, find a new agent!

-If a broker were to disclose the address of a listing, the renter might bypass the broker to avoid paying the fee.
+If an agent were to disclose the address of a listing, the renter might bypass the agent to avoid paying the fee.
 For a hard-working agent, this would be the equivalent of working for free.
 So you should expect to see a general location, such as Upper West Side (UWS), in the listing.
-When you meet the broker for a showing, he or she will first meet you at a nearby spot (i.e. Starbucks).
+When you meet the agent for a showing, he or she will first meet you at a nearby spot (i.e. Starbucks).